salonimeshram13/Global-Layoffs-Power-BI-Dashboard/README.md

 - #### Interactive Features:
 Implementing interactive features within the dashboard, such as filters, slicers, and drill-down options, to allow users to explore the data according to their specific interests.
 This will enable users to interactively delve deeper into specific segments or categories of layoffs.
+Created interactive buttons which navigated to the USA and INDIA layoff pages in the report to get deeper into Countrywise LayOffs analysis.